-In addition to my university service and scholarly activities I am also engaged in various community efforts, participate in our local faith community – I am a priest in the Episcopal Church and Canon Theologian in the Episcopal Diocese of Lexington, and pursue personal hobbies.
+In addition to my university service and scholarly activities I am also engaged in various community efforts, participate in our local faith community, and pursue personal hobbies.

 Within our community I have worked with both the Red Cross and the United Way.
 I was a board member of our local Red Cross chapter (2013-15) and I chaired the 2011-12 Penn State United Way capital campaign.